rubenwardy/minetest_modding_book/_en/players/formspecs.md

     elseif context.guess == context.target then
         text = "Hurray, you got it!"
     elseif context.guess > context.target then
-        text = "To high!"
+        text = "Too high!"
     else
-        text = "To low!"
+        text = "Too low!"
     end
 ```

-Note that it's good practice for get_formspec to only read the context, and not
+Note that it's good practice for `get_formspec` to only read the context, and not
 update it at all.
 This can make the function simpler, and also easier to test.

 And finally, we need to update the handler to update the context with the guess: